javaee/mojarra/README.md

     </dependency>
     ```

-    You can check [`org.glassfish:javax.faces`][15] repository for current latest Mojarra release version.
+    You can check [`org.glassfish:javax.faces`][15] repository to find current latest Mojarra 2.3.x version.

 ## Hello World Example

 We assume that you already know how to create an empty Maven WAR Project or Dynamic Web Project in your favourite IDE with a `/WEB-INF/web.xml` deployment descriptor file.
-Don't forget to add JSF JARs or configure pom.xml if necessary, as instructed in previous chapter.
+Don't forget to add JARs or configure pom.xml if necessary, as instructed in previous chapter.

 ### Controller

-First register the `FacesServlet` in `/WEB-INF/web.xml` as below:
+Optionally, register the `FacesServlet` in `/WEB-INF/web.xml` as below:

 ```xml
 <servlet>